Hammam: South Asia

 Public baths have ancient precedents in Indian civilisation.
 The Great Bath located in present-day Pakistan is a notable example dating from the 3rd millennium BC at the archeological site of Mohenjo-daro in the Indus Valley.
 Islamic hammams were introduced after the spread of Muslim rule in the subcontinent starting mainly with the Delhi Sultanate in the 13th century and continuing through the later Mughal period (16th–19th centuries).
 Historically, however, public bathhouses in the Indian subcontinent were less common and less important than in other Muslim territories such as the Middle East and North Africa.
 This was due to the fact that, unlike most cities in those regions, water was readily available across much of India, making hammams less essential for bathing and performing full ablutions.
 While there were many elaborate hammams in private palaces and mansions, few Indian hammams were as important as those of Muslim cities further west.

-Delhi, Hyderabad and Bhopal in India still have multiple working Turkish baths, which date back to the Mughal period in the early 16th century.
+Delhi, Hyderabad and Bhopal in India still have multiple working hammams, which date back to the Mughal period in the early 16th century.
 Two prominent examples are the Hammam-e-Qadimi and Hammam-e-Lal Qila.

 In Pakistan, Shahi Hammam or the Royal Bathhouse of Lahore, located in the historic Walled City, is one of the best preserved examples of a Mughal-era hammam.
 It was built in 1634 by the Mughal governor of Lahore, Hakim Ilmuddin Ansari, during the reign of Emperor Shah Jahan.